dobanisola-scottlogic/scenario-2-20250908-135729/python-contestant/src/README.md

 ## Next Steps Tutorial

-When you're ready to move on to this tutorial (goto port 8081 in your web browser at this domain) provides a step-by-step guide to adding some basic intelligence to your bot.
+When you're ready to move on you can follow the tutorial which provides a step-by-step guide to adding some basic intelligence to your bot.
+You can access the tutorial by removing `/?folder=/home/coder/project/python-contestant` from the end of the URL used to access VSCode in the browser (i.e. the URL you are at now) and replacing it with `:8081`.